 Here is the list of the Morocco tourist attractions any traveler should not miss visiting in this country:

 Located on the North Atlantic coast of Morocco, Asilah is sought after for its vacationers who gather to its sandy beaches throughout the hot summer seasons.
 The city walls are enclosed in colorful murals while the houses are painted in plain white, inducing the white-washed towns of the Greek Islands.

-Located at the bottom of Atlas Mountains, this majestic city of Marrakesh is atmospheric, noisy and full of history.
+Located at the bottom of the Atlas Mountains, this majestic city of Marrakesh is atmospheric, noisy, and full of history.
 There are lots of things to do and see here in Marrakesh.
 For the most authentic experience is to consider staying in medina walls in one of the traditional Riads of the city.

 If you are planning to see the many Morocco tourist attractions, make sure to choose official guides than those faux guides, which gather their commissions from particular hotels or articles sold to you from certain stalls.
-Spring time from mid-March to May is when it looks lush while autumn from September to November is the time when the climate has already cooled.
-Just be careful on the time of the Ramadan as well, as town establishments close within the day and the function hours are reduced.
+Springtime from mid-March to May is when it looks lush while autumn from September to November is the time when the climate has already cooled.
+Just be careful on the time of Ramadan as well, as town establishments close within the day and the function hours are reduced.